1956 Winter Olympics: Host city selection

 Cortina d'Ampezzo is a ski resort village situated in the Dolomite Alps in the north-eastern corner of Italy.
 In 1956, it had a population of 6,500 people.
 Count Alberto Bonacossa, an accomplished alpine skier, figure skater and a member of the International Olympic Committee (IOC) since 1925, spearheaded the effort to bring the Olympic Games to Cortina d'Ampezzo.
 He persuaded the city council of Cortina to bid for the 1944 Games.
 During the 38th IOC Congress held in London in 1939, Cortina d'Ampezzo was awarded the 1944 Winter Olympics, but the Games were canceled due to the outbreak of World War II.

 In 1946 the Italian Winter Sports Federation convened in Milan and decided to support a new attempt from Cortina to host the Winter Games.
 A delegation, led by Count Bonacossa, presented Cortina's bid to host the 1952 Winter Olympics at the 40th IOC Session in Stockholm, Sweden.
 They were backed by the city's council and the Italian National Olympic Committee (CONI, Comitato Olimpico Nazionale Italiano).
 A rival bid from Oslo, Norway, soundly defeated Cortina.
 Count Bonacossa's and CONI prepared a third bid, this time for the 1956 Winter Games.
 The host city selection took place in Rome, during the 43rd IOC Session.
 On 28 April 1949, Cortina d'Ampezzo was selected with 75% of the votes, over bids from Montreal, Colorado Springs and Lake Placid.
 Unfortunately, Bonacossa died on 30 January 1953, three years before he could witness Cortina host the Games.

 Participating nations

 A total of 32 nations sent athletes to Cortina d'Ampezzo.
-Along with the Soviet Union, Bolivia and Iran competed at the Winter Games for the first time, making Bolivia the first completely tropical nation to participate in a Winter Olympics.
-Korea, Liechtenstein, and Turkey returned after having missed the 1952 Winter Olympics, while Argentina, Denmark, New Zealand, and Portugal did not compete at these Games, after having participated in the previous edition.
+Along with the Soviet Union, Bolivia and Pahlavi Iran competed at the Winter Games for the first time, making Bolivia the first completely tropical nation to participate in a Winter Olympics.
+South Korea, Liechtenstein and Turkey returned after having missed the 1952 Winter Olympics, while Argentina, Denmark, New Zealand and Portugal did not compete at these Games, after having participated in the previous edition.
 Athletes from West Germany (FRG) and East Germany (GDR) competed together as the United Team of Germany, an arrangement that would continue for the following two Olympiads.

 Below is the list of participating nations, with the number of competitors indicated in brackets: